beProsto/Venum/README.md

 That's pretty much everything.

-# How to learn "venum"
+# How to learn "Venum"

 Now.
 You can learn everything about venum from:
-- Examples (examples folder)
+- Examples (examples folder - I'm in the process of creating it)
 - Reading the source
 - Reading documentation (it's my fav, and yes - I'm in the process of creating it)

-## I'm reorganizing the project, so there will be a rly big update
+# I'm reorganizing the project, so there will be a rly big update